intel/yoko-tool/README.md

 # What is supported

-Today only the WT210 and WT310 power meters are supported, and only over the USB and Serial (RS-234) communication interfaces.
+Today the WT210 and WT310 power meters are supported, and WT320/WT330 are partially supported.

+WT320/WT330 are basically the same as WT310, but they include 2 or 3 measurement elements.
+Yokotool supports only one element (the default one), and it does not include the option of selecting the element.

+Today only the USB and Serial (RS-234) communication interfaces are supported.
 GPIB is not supported because Linux generally lacks GPIB drivers.
 The Ethernet interface is not supported because the authors do not have a power meter with this communication interface.

-Most, but not all the possible power meter features are supported, but the missing ones should be easy to add.
-For example, harmonics measurement commands are missing.

 # Tested configuration